Metric Criticality Identification for Cloud Microservices: Detailed Methodology

 \subsection{Topology Aware Microservice Subset Selection}

-Algorithm \ref{alg:topology_aware_subset_selection} aims to select an approximate minimal yet informative subset of metrics for each microservice in a microservice-based application, considering the application's topology.
-The algorithm computes this subset by considering the influence of dependent microservices and the overall topology of the application.
-The algorithm first performs topological sort on \( \mathcal{A}(M, E) \) to determine the order in which microservices should be processed based on their dependencies (Line 1).
-The subset of metrics for the root microservice (i.e., the microservice at the top of the topology) is computed using Algorithm 1, by setting an empty pivot set (Line 2).
-The algorithm then iterates over each microservice \( m \) that is not the root.
+Algorithm \ref{alg:topology_aware_subset_selection} leverages Algorithm 1 to find a subset of metrics for \emph{each} microservice in a microservice-based application, considering the application's topology.
+The algorithm computes this subset by considering the topology of the application quantified in terms of probabilities of path executions.
+Thus, it exposes for each microservice the informative metric subset from a microservice-topology aware perspective.

+The algorithm first performs topological sort on \( \mathcal{A}(M, E) \) to determine the order in which microservices should be processed (Line 1).
+It computes metrics for the root microservice using Algorithm 1 with an empty pivot set (Line 2), then iterates over the remaining microservices.
 For each microservice \( m \), the algorithm identifies its predecessor microservices, \( \Phi \), based on the topology sort:

 where \( L(m) \) represents the topology level of \( m \).
 The pivot set \( \pi_m \) is constructed by taking the union of the selected metric subsets \( \Gamma(m') \) of all predecessor microservices \( m' \in \Phi \):